liamd101/nvim/README.md

 # NeoVim Config
-I started using NeoVim as my primary editor, and I don't want to go back and would like to keep track of any changes to my config.
-This repo contains all of the plugins, keybindings, and other miscellaneous settings I use.
+I started using NeoVim as my primary editor, and I would like to keep track of any changes to my config.
+This repo contains all of the plugins, keybindings, and other random settings I use.

 ## Notable packages